 7. Based on the table below, identify pairs of columns that for the same value in one column, the 2nd column also has the same value.
 Such columns are dependent upon each other, or one column determines the other.

+Answer: columns Project Number and Project Name also Employee Number, Employee Name and Employee Phone and also Job Code and Job Charge Hour are pairs that repeat exctly.

 8. These dependencies lead to what redundancies in the table (what data is being stored redundantly)?